tilak88/Secure-Campus-Area-Network-System/README.md

 `Basic Settings`: Configured hostnames, console passwords, enable passwords, banner messages, password encryption, and disabled IP domain lookup.

-``Inter-VLAN Routing``: Enabled devices in all departments to communicate with one another by configuring the respective multilayer switch for inter-VLAN routing.
+`Inter-VLAN Routing`: Enabled devices in all departments to communicate with one another by configuring the respective multilayer switch for inter-VLAN routing.

-Core Switch: Assigned IP addresses to Multilayer switches to enable both routing and switching functionalities.
+`Core Switch`: Assigned IP addresses to Multilayer switches to enable both routing and switching functionalities.

-DHCP Server: Ensured that all devices in the network obtain IP addresses dynamically from Active Directory (AD) servers located at the server farm site.
+`DHCP Server`: Ensured that all devices in the network obtain IP addresses dynamically from Active Directory (AD) servers located at the server farm site.

-HSRP: Implemented high-availability router protocols such as HSRP to achieve redundancy, load balancing, and failover capabilities.
+`HSRP`: Implemented high-availability router protocols such as HSRP to achieve redundancy, load balancing, and failover capabilities.

-Static Addressing: Allocated static IP addresses to devices located in the server room.
+`Static Addressing`: Allocated static IP addresses to devices located in the server room.

-Routing Protocol: Utilized OSPF as the routing protocol to advertise routes on the firewall, routers, and multilayer switches.
+`Routing Protocol`: Utilized OSPF as the routing protocol to advertise routes on the firewall, routers, and multilayer switches.

-Standard ACL for SSH: Established a simple standard ACL on the VTY line to permit remote administrative tasks via SSH only for the Senior Network Security Engineer PC.
+`Standard ACL for SSH`: Established a simple standard ACL on the VTY line to permit remote administrative tasks via SSH only for the Senior Network Security Engineer PC.

-Cisco ASA Firewall: Configured default static routes, basic settings, security levels, zones, and policies to define access control and resource utilization within the network.
+`Cisco ASA Firewall`: Configured default static routes, basic settings, security levels, zones, and policies to define access control and resource utilization within the network.